Lissa Tyler Renaud

 But Kandinsky grew up “between cultures”—a Russian with Asian heritage, some childhood years in Odessa, a German grandmother—and he continued to be an outsider of one kind or another all his life.
 He suffered very real periods of depression; there was often a fine line between his famous synesthetic visions and the hallucinations

 that had driven his uncle to suicide.
 After some fitful-but-fruitful exploratory years, at thirty, he chose to live in Germany, where he wrote as well as painted.
 Publishers rolled their eyes and balked at his extravagant, Russified German; one slighted his abstract theoretical works as “Asiatic.”
 He sheepishly relied on friends to correct his written German.
-He was forcibly ejected from Germany at gunpoint at the start of WWI—easy to say, traumatic to live through—and
+He was forcibly ejected from Germany at the start of WWI—easy to say, traumatic to live through—and made a

-made a harrowing trip back to Russia, where the revolutionary government confiscated his property, and his revolutionary colleagues treated him as an old fuddy-duddy and pushed him to the margins.
+harrowing trip back to Russia, where the revolutionary government confiscated his property, and his revolutionary colleagues treated him as an old fuddy-duddy and pushed him to the margins.
 He’d left a long relationship and countless, irretrievable paintings behind in Germany.
 At around 50, he married a (pregnant?)
 17-year old; as was common at the time of the Russian famine, their child died of starvation, at around three years old.
-Indeed, Kandinsky was hard-pressed to find
+Indeed, Kandinsky was hard-pressed to find either

-either food or materials for painting, and when he and his wife gave up and left for Germany in 1921—once again leaving his works behind—he appeared markedly thin in photos.
+food or materials for painting, and when he and his wife gave up and left for Germany in 1921—once again leaving his works behind—he appeared markedly thin in photos.
 He accepted a teaching job at the new Bauhaus in 1922, where his colleagues never knew of Kandinsky’s long period of privations or that he had a son buried in Moscow.

 Writer Zarina Zabrisky tells the next, haunting chapter of